 There are not enough people in Greenland who know about NAPA and the possibilities in Nordic co-operation.
 That is why we have chosen to use our travel budget internally in Greenland this autumn, to get to know cultural actors, both young and old, throughout Greenland.
 We have traveled with the coastal ship to 16 settlements in South Greenland, in the autumn we were in Tasiilaq and now we have also visited Sisimiut.
-The aim was to meet children, young people and the city’s cultural actors and, among other things, inform about NAPA’s Cultural Support Program
+The aim was to meet children, young people and the city’s cultural actors and, among other things, inform about NAPA’s Culture Support Programme.

 In Sisimiut we met a multitude of committed people.
 Children, young people, artists and people from the city’s cultural institutions.
 We had planned a number of activities and meetings, to exchange across partners as well as engage in creating cultural activities and seeking Nordic funding.

-The school on the bog
+The school at the bathing lake

-Kimmernaq K Heilmann joined our presentation.
+Kimmernaq K. Heilmann joined our presentation.
 She is a board member of the festival Arctic Sounds and one of the city’s entrepreneurs.
 Based on her own work, including as an Arctic Adventure Guide, she inspired the young people to create events and cultural activities themselves.

 In the evening we went to the “Open Stage” in the city’s culture house, Taseralik, where the stage was made ready for everyone with music in their hearts to get an audience to perform for.
 During the evening, NAPA also had the opportunity to present the workshop we were to have on Sunday and tell a little about NAPA from the stage.